cocos3d/cocos3d/README.md

 -----------------

 The best way to understand what Cocos3D can do is to look at the examples and code in the demo applications that are included in the Cocos3D distribution.
-These demos, particularly the `CC3DemoMashUp` app, will help you understand how to use Cocos3D, and demonstrate many of the key features and capabilities of Cocos3D.
+These demos, particularly the `CC3HelloWorld` and `CC3DemoMashUp` apps, will help you understand how to use Cocos3D, and demonstrate many of the key features and capabilities of Cocos3D.

 For convenience, to access all of the demos together, open either the `cocos3d-iOS.xcworkspace` or `cocos3d-OSX.xcworkspace` Xcode workspace.
 You can also open each demo project individually